shubham43MP/energy-monitor-telemetry/README_telemetry.md

 docker run -p 3014:3014 --env-file .env telemetry-service
 ```

-> Make sure the database defined in your `.env` is already running and accessible.
+> ✅ Ensure the database defined in your `.env` is already running and accessible.

+---

 ### Docker Compose (service + Postgres)

-If you want to run both the service and its database using Docker Compose and make sure you replace localhost in databse uri with container name:
+If you want to run both the service and its database using Docker Compose:

 ```bash
 docker compose up --build
 ```

-> Ensure your `docker-compose.yaml` exposes and maps the Postgres port (`5432`) to `5434` and sets `POSTGRES_DB=telemetry`.
+> Make sure to replace `localhost` in the `.env` `DATABASE_URL` with `telemetry_postgres`.

+---

 ### Example `docker-compose.yaml`